tatethurston/TwirpScript/README.md

 ### JavaScript Servers (does not apply to servers written in TypeScript)

 JavaScript Server implementations require special consideration.
-The NodeJS ecosystem is in a transition period from CommonJS to modules.
+The Node.js ecosystem is in a transition period from CommonJS to modules.
 TwirpScript generates JavaScript modules to enable tree shaking for clients.
-This means that NodeJS servers either need to [opt-in to modules](https://nodejs.org/api/esm.html#esm_enabling), or use a bundler like Webpack or ESBuild.
+This means that Node.js servers either need to [opt-in to modules](https://nodejs.org/api/esm.html#esm_enabling), or use a bundler like Webpack or ESBuild.
 See the [JavaScript fullstack](https://github.com/tatethurston/twirpscript/blob/main/examples/typescript-fullstack) to see what this looks like.

 This rough edge is under active consideration.
 If you have thoughts, feel free to open an issue or pull request.

-Note that this does not apply to TypeScript servers, because TypeScript will compile the ES modules to CommonJS when targeting NodeJS.
+Note that this does not apply to TypeScript servers, because TypeScript will compile the ES modules to CommonJS when targeting Node.js.
 Servers written in TypeScript will "just work".

 ## FAQ